Global Leader Profiles

 Robert Baker was appointed as a non-executive director on 20 September 2013.
 His other positions with FLT are Audit & Risk Committee chairman and Remuneration & Nomination Committee member.
 Rob was formerly an audit partner of PricewaterhouseCoopers, with experience in the retail, travel and hospitality sectors.

-Rob holds numerous positions outside of FLT, these include Chairman of John Goodman & Co Ltd since October 2014, chairman of International Justice Fund Limited since April 2015, advisory board member and Audit and Risk Committee member for the Catholic Development Fund, Archdiocese of Sydney since 2011, and chairman of the Audit and Risk Committee of the Australian Catholic University Limited since May 2015.
+Rob holds numerous positions outside of FLT, these include Chairman of Goodman Private Wealth Ltd since October 2014, Chairman of Archdiocesan Development Fund, Catholic Archdiocese of Brisbane since January 2018, Chairman of the the Audit and Risk Committee of Australian Catholic University Limited since May 2015, and, Chairman of RightCrowd Limited since August 2017.

 John Eales – Non-Executive Director